w3c/wot-architecture/proposals/security_and_privacy.md

 as Zero-Trust networks.

-However, to be more specific, here "origin" in the usual web meaning means content from a specific web server, and "access to other devices" would mean from the browser.
+However, to be more specific, here "origin" in the usual web meaning assumed by the question means content from a specific web server, and "access to other devices" would mean from the browser.
 In the WoT context, "origin" could be interpreted as a WoT Server (WoT Thing in server role) and "browser" would